hsotoparada/home-prices-santiago-mr/README.md

 ![](server/artifacts/santiago.jpg)

-# Predicting Apartment Rent Prices in Santiago, Chile
+# Predicting Apartment Rent Prices in Santiago Metropolitan Region, Chile

-This data science project showcases a real estate price prediction study in Santiago (Chile).
+This data science project showcases a real estate price prediction study in Santiago Metropolitan Region of Chile.
-A Web Application displays the rent price of apartments in Santiago, which are predicted by a machine learning model.
+A Web Application displays the rent price of apartments, which are predicted by a machine learning model.

 The apartment listings were collected from https://www.portalinmobiliario.com/ and stored into a raw dataset in the file `model/RENT_APARTMENT_RM_raw.csv`.